kickstand-ui/kickstand-ui/docs/getting-started/framework-integrations/angular.md

 ### SASS

-If you are using `SASS` and customizing the default implementation, make sure project is configured properly for it.
-The Angular CLI provide some tooling to properly configure the project.
+If you are using `SASS` and customizing the default implementation, make sure your project is configured properly for it.
+The Angular CLI provides some tooling to help with this.

 #### Angular 6+